 We present the results of $R_{n}(Q=31.6~{\rm GeV})$, $\hat{R}_{n}(M_{\tau})$, and $\tilde{R}_{n}(M_H)$ up to four-loop QCD corrections using the PMC$_\infty$ scale-setting approach in Table~\ref{pmcinf}.
 For the cases of $R_{n}(Q=31.6~{\rm GeV})$ and $\tilde{R}_{n}(M_H)$, we have $\kappa_2 < \kappa_3$, indicating the \textit{second kind of residual scale dependence} is sizable for those two quantities which largely affects the magnitude of the lower-order series.
 When one has enough higher-order terms, the residual scale dependence is highly suppressed due to the more convergent renormalon-free series.
 For example, we present the values of each loop-terms (LO, NLO, N$^2$LO or N$^3$LO) for the four-loop predictions $R_{3}(Q=31.6~{\rm GeV})$, $\hat{R}_{3}(M_{\tau})$, and $\tilde{R}_{3}(M_H)$ in Table~\ref{pmcinforder}.
 At the four-loop level, the PMC$_\infty$ series already exhibits convergent behavior.
-As shown in Table~\ref{pmcinforder}, the relative sizes of the LO-terms: NLO-terms: N$^2$LO-terms : N$^3$LO-terms are
+As shown in Table~\ref{pmcinforder}, the relative importance among the LO-terms, the NLO-terms, the N$^2$LO-terms and the N$^3$LO-terms for those approximants are

 This perturbative behavior is similar to the predictions of PMCm and PMCs, except for $R_{3}(Q=31.6~{\rm GeV})$, which due to a much smaller scale $\mu_{\rm III}$ leads to quite large N$^2$LO-terms.